swiss-bike-data/swiss_bike_deaths/README.md

      39 2017
      42 2018

-Note that despite the file contains no data for the previous year until a few months into the new year.
+Note that despite the file date, the data is for the previous year.

 ## requirements